-Students beginning in Fall 2020 should submit the 2020-2021 form.
+Students beginning in Summer 2021 should submit the 2020-2021 form.
 You will need your 2018 Federal Tax Return.
+Students beginning in Fall 2021 should submit the 2021-2022 form.
+You will need your 2019 Federal Tax Return.
 All students will need your FSA ID (https://fsaid.ed.gov/npas/index.htm) and Concordia University Chicago’s School Code (001666).
 Graduate students are considered independent for financial aid purposes.

 Review your Student Aid Report (SAR) for accuracy